-The HCV program targets the lowest-income families.
+The HCV program supports the lowest-income families who struggle to secure safe, affordable housing in the private market.
 At least 75 percent of new voucher holders must have incomes that are below 30% of their area’s median income.
-In 2016, at least 66 percent of households receiving rental assistance through the HCV program were extremely-low income, earning less than $29,500 for a family of three.
-Average annual household income among tenants in the program is approximately $14,500.
+In 2018, the average annual household income among tenants in the program is approximately $14,700.

 While targeting the most economically disadvantaged households, the HCV program also serves the most vulnerable.
-In 2016, 60 percent of HCV households were elderly (36 percent) or disabled (24 percent).
-Thirty-five percent of HCV households included children under the age of 18.
-CLPHA members served 23 percent, or 506,928, of voucher-assisted children in 2016.
+In 2018, 53 percent of HCV households were elderly (29 percent) or disabled (24 percent).
+Forty percent of HCV households included children under the age of 18.
 Of those non-disabled, non-elderly HCV households, 75 percent were working, worked recently, or likely were subject to work requirements.